kkrt-labs/kakarot-docs/docs/ecosystem/account-abstraction/biconomy.md

 ## Prerequisites

-- A wallet with some testnet tokens for Kakarot chain
+- A wallet with some testnet tokens for Kakarot Starknet Sepolia

 ## Step 1: Create a Biconomy Paymaster